 Out of the box

 Setting up the PlayStation VR headset through a PlayStation 4, whether or not the console has already been connected, is relatively painless.
 The device comes with a standalone box, officially referred to as a “processor unit,” which serves as the hub for the PS4, the TV, and the headset.
-You must also connect the PlayStation camera, which plugs into a dedicated port in the back of the console.
+You must also connect the PlayStation Camera, which comes bundled with the hardware, and plugs into a dedicated port in the back of the console.
 There are clear instructions in the box to guide you, plus a couple intuitive guides built into the hardware itself.

 PlayStation VR games have the potential to make you excited, uncomfortable, or even scared.